tigera-solutions/calicocloud-kaas-workshop-demo/modules/global-threadfeed.md

     kubectl -n dev exec -t netshoot -- sh -c "ping -c1 $FIP"
     ```

+3. Generate alerts by accessing the IP from `alienvault.ipthreatfeeds` list.

+    ```bash
+    # try to ping any of the IPs in from the ipthreatfeeds list.
+    AIP=$(kubectl get globalnetworkset threatfeed.alienvault.ipthreatfeeds -ojson | jq -r '.spec.nets[0]' | sed -e 's/^"//' -e 's/"$//' -e 's/\/32//')
+    kubectl -n dev exec -t netshoot -- sh -c "ping -c1 $AIP"
+    ```

-3. Add more threatfeeds into networkset and prevent your cluster from them.
+4. Add more threatfeeds into networkset and prevent your cluster from them.

     ```bash
     # deploy embargo and other threatfeeds